List of cities in Nagasaki Prefecture by population

-The following list sorts all cities (including towns and villages) in the Japanese prefecture of Nagasaki with a population of more than 5,000 according to the 2020 Census.
+The following list ranks all cities (including towns and villages) in the Japanese prefecture of Nagasaki with a population of more than 5,000, according to the 2020 Census.
 As of October 1, 2020, 20 places fulfill this criterion and are listed here.
 This list refers only to the population of individual cities, towns and villages within their defined limits, which does not include other municipalities or suburban areas within urban agglomerations.